winktool/pandrs/BENCHMARKING.md

 # PandRS Benchmarking Infrastructure

-This document describes the comprehensive benchmarking infrastructure for PandRS alpha.4, designed to measure performance, detect regressions, and guide optimization efforts.
+This document describes the comprehensive benchmarking infrastructure for PandRS, designed to measure performance, detect regressions, and guide optimization efforts.

 ## Benchmark Suites